Brothers Of The Bread

 However, there’s still room for expansion.
 The bread manufacturers have informed me that we can have as much bread as we can distribute.
 This is where we need more brothers and lodges to step up to the plate and help the food pantries in their districts.

-My Brothers, we have the capabilities and assets to take this from 2500-3000 loaves/month to 5000/month.
+My Brothers, we have the capabilities and assets to take this from 9000 loaves per month to 20,000 per month.
 It’s up to us.
 To my knowledge, there is no program like this out there anywhere.
 We, the Masons of Erie District, can be the forerunners of a program that provides a much-needed community service—feeding the less fortunate by supplying food in these trying economic times.
 All it takes is a bit of your time and gas to do this service for our community.

 Thank you, Brothers of Akron Lodge #527, for your dedicated participation.
 Special thanks to Master Leigh Menzel, Secretary George Hudson, and Brother Dean Gaston and his wife Sue for driving to Buffalo since 2015 to pick up bread.

 I would also like to mention the efforts of 32nd Degree Valley of Buffalo and Blazing Star Lodge of East Aurora, Russ Barber of Blazing Star for his connection to the East Aurora food pantry, and Leonard Mason of 32nd Degree Valley of Buffalo has been extremely helpful in getting this started there and upcoming in Mohawk District.

 Thank you to 2nd Erie District Past Deputy Grand Master John Haslam, Sr. and Present District Deputy Grand Master R.W.
 Robert Drzewucki for their confidence and encouragement of these endeavors.
 Their words of support gave me the desire to work even harder on expanding this program.